 Hirofumi Isoya "Shards of Pangaea"

-Itamuro Onsen Daikokuya is pleased to present Shards of Pangaea, a solo exhibition by Hirofumi Isoya, from November 2 to November 30, 2025.
+Itamuro Onsen Daikokuya is pleased to present Shards of Pangaea, a solo exhibition by Hirofumi Isoya, on view from November 2 to November 30, 2025.
+The exhibition features fourteen new works from the Shards of Pangaea series, together with seven smaller pieces from the Painted Frame series.

-Isoya has long explored the layered structures of perception through installations that combine photography and sculpture.
-His fourth solo exhibition at Daikokuya—three years since his last—centers around a series of photographic works taken at Schloss Loosdorf, a historic castle located in Lower Austria, north of Vienna.
-Originally built in the Middle Ages and remodeled over the early modern and modern periods, the castle has been owned by the Piatti family since 1834, when it was acquired by Count Friedrich August Piatti.
-The family, of Northern Italian origin, has documented roots going back to the 11th century and once held court positions in Saxony.
-They were also involved in the porcelain trade and are believed to have transported their ceramic collection with them when relocating from Dresden to Loosdorf.
+The exhibition centers on photographic works taken at Schloss Loosdorf, a castle located in Lower Austria, north of Vienna.
+Originating in the medieval period and renovated over the centuries, the castle has been owned by the Piatti family since 1834, when it was acquired by Count Friedrich August Piatti.
+The family traces its roots to northern Italy, with written records dating back to the 11th century.
+Having once held high positions at the Saxon court, the Piattis were also engaged in the porcelain trade.
+When they relocated their residence from Dresden to Loosdorf, it is believed that they brought with them their extensive porcelain collection.

-At the end of World War II, however, the castle was seized by the Soviet army, and much of the porcelain hidden in its basement was destroyed.
-The fragments were later gathered into what is now known as the Scherbenzimmer (“Room of Shards”), where they have been quietly preserved as a memory of wartime devastation.
+The Loosdorf collection encompassed a diverse range of ceramics—Imari ware and Chinese porcelain from Jingdezhen exported to Europe from the 17th century onward, as well as European masterpieces from Meissen, Vienna, and other renowned kilns.
+These works came to symbolize the East–West exchange surrounding porcelain, often referred to as “white gold.”
+Near the end of World War II, however, the castle was seized by Soviet troops, and much of the porcelain hidden in its basement was destroyed.
+After the war, the surviving fragments were gathered into the Scherbenzimmer (“Room of Shards”), where they have since remained, quietly preserving the memory of wartime devastation.

-The photographic works on view depict these remaining fragments, captured floating in milk—a substance symbolizing life.
-The milk envelops the traces of destruction, creating a ritual space for renewal.
-Its milky translucence softens the sharp edges of the ceramic shards, inviting us to imagine the vessels they once formed.
+The photographs on view depict these fragments floating in milk—a symbol of life itself.
+The milk envelops the traces of destruction, transforming into a ritual space that evokes restoration.
+Its opalescent surface softens the sharp edges of the shards, inviting viewers to imagine the vessels as they once were.

 KISHIO SUGA SOUKO MUSEUM